JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 This article compares **actual asset allocations across net worth tiers** to **recommended strategies** backed by research and theory, then evaluates how those choices affect **wealth generation potential and risk exposure**.

+Rather than telling you what to do, this article offers options to help you get more from your wealth, no matter where you're starting.
+It is meant to help empower readers by showing different strategies and give options for improvement on portfolio performance through diversification and reallocation.

 This is a long article, so here are some key takeaways before diving deeper:

 ## 📊 Key Takeaways: Wealth Allocation Patterns